-To start, ITA has signed a memorandum of understanding with Airbus for the purchase of 28 new aircraft, with plans for the airplanes to be delivered starting late in the first quarter of 2022.
+Specifically, ITA Airways has ordered the following 28 new Airbus aircraft, with plans for the first planes to be delivered starting late in the first quarter of 2022.
 This order includes:

 - 10 Airbus A330neo aircraft